Irving and 8th Avenue / 9th Avenue and Irving stations

 Irving and 8th Avenue / 9th Avenue and Irving stations are a pair of one-way light rail stops on the Muni Metro N Judah line, located in the Sunset District neighborhood of San Francisco, California.
 The eastbound stop is located on Irving Street at 8th Avenue, while westbound trains stop on 9th Avenue at Irving Street.
 The station has transit bulbs which extend the sidewalk of Irving Street and 9th Avenue to meet trains like a side platform, allowing passengers to board or depart from trains.
 The station is not accessible to people with disabilities.

+Golden Gate Park is accessible from Irving and 9th Avenue, with the De Young Museum and California Academy of Sciences both located around half a mile from the station.